Assassination-Classroom/javascript-hoist-the-right-way-mini-series/preview.md

 - Your first contribution can be as simple as clicking the `star` button at the top-right corner of the page.
 - I would greatly appreciate any `bug fixes` or `type/grammatical errors fixes`.
 - The mini-series will be in English, but any translation in other languages is very welcomed.
-- We plan to make mini-series videos in persian, but any help to make the `English` version, will be greatly appreciated and welcomed.
+- We plan to make mini-series videos in `Persian`, but any help to make the `English` version, will be greatly appreciated and welcomed.

 ### Some of Current used resources: